Illinois Compiled Statutes

 comprehensive assessment and development of the Plan.

-services shall be provided to each eligible infant and toddler in the natural
+services shall be provided to each eligible infant and toddler, to the maximum extent appropriate, in the natural

 environment, which may include the home or other community settings.
 Parents

 early intervention services.
 A decision to decline such services shall